-Every day in our quaint office in Salt Lake City our intrepid reservation agents Karen and Lauren field questions about how and what to pack.
+Every day in our quaint office in Salt Lake City our intrepid reservation agents Karen, Natalie and Lauren field questions about how and what to pack.
 We figured what better time than the busy river-season to talk about the zen of a good river pack.
 Please enjoy!

 – The office staff